-A Covered Dependent Child, whose insurance under this Policy would otherwise terminate solely due to the attainment of age 26 (the limiting age), will continue to be a Covered Dependent Child while such Covered Dependent Child is and continues to be both:
+A Covered Dependent Child, whose insurance under this Policy would otherwise terminate solely due to the attainment of age 26 (the limiting age), will continue to be a Covered Dependent Child is and continues to be both:

 - 1. Incapable of self-sustaining employment by reason of intellectual disability or physical disability; and - 2.
 Chiefly dependent upon You for support and maintenance.